lee2sman/december-adventure-2023/index.md

 ## Dec 24

 A few days off.
 Tonight I did a [backup of custom functions](https://tildegit.org/exquisitecorp/social-software) from the [tilde server](https://leetusman.com/nosebook/computer-systems-social-networks) I created for the Social Software class.
 This isn't a backup of the whole server or its software - it's more like the students' custom functions, my intro, and then our created command line *thumb* program (a function) that is like a wrapper around *finger* that creates a tiny little social media on our server.
 I retired the server so I don't have to pay a monthly fee out of pocket after the course ends.

+## Dec 25

+Worked on some styling cleanup on a few pages of my website design.
+After a few days away I still feel pretty solid on the design and just need to dedicate a few hours to building the gallery pages now, but I'm not sure when that time will come since it's a busy "vacation" this week.
+I'd really like to be done by the end of the year.

+Looked at my old photocopyfier program.
+I'd like to port this to love2d with a gui I think.

+Spent some time with Runna.
+I think the game is compelling, it just needs final graphics/theming.
+I'm wondering if it makes sense to partner with someone else, or purchase/find assets, or try to draw them myself.

+Started building out some frontmatter system for the individual project pages.

+## Dec 30

+My parents visited for a few days and I did some work on the site but haven't finished yet.
+Will have to keep going into January.
+Not sure if I'll update here again.